Xuan Dou Zhi Wang: Fantasy Fighter

+Guest characters from The King of Fighters series Kyo Kusanagi and Mai Shiranui were announced and subsequently added to the game in 2015, but later removed.

 The English version of Fantasy Fighter was shut down in February 2018.

 Reception

 At first, the game was received with skepticism or derision from Chinese players, that considered it a shameless knock-off of The King of Fighters series.
 After it was reported to Western media for first time, it received similar criticism.
 However, after the alliance with SNK, as well as more original characters being developed, this criticism softened.